gdotdesign/elm-html/docs/Architecture.md

 ```

 Basically a component returns:
-  - it's updated state,
+  - state - it's updated state,
-  - messages for the sub components
+  - commands - messages for the sub components
-  - messages for the parent component
+  - parentMessages - messages for the parent component
-  - messages for side effects
+  - effects - messages for side effects
-  - starting / aborting any processes
+  - processes - starting / aborting any processes

 ## Mounting
-Components can be mounted into an Html tree with the following function:
+Components can be mounted into an HTML tree with the following function:

 ```elm
 mount